 MORE: Everything you need to know about Downton Abbey creator's sumptuous new series

-The Woman in the House Across the Street from the Girl in the Window - Netflix, 28 January
+The Woman in the House Across the Street from the Girl in the Window - Netflix, Available now

 Ready for a little bit of psychological thriller satire?
 Kristen Bell stars as Anna, a heartbroken woman who sees the light at the end of the tunnel when a handsome neighbour and his adorable daughter move in across the street.
 That is until she witnesses a gruesome murder...
 Or did she?

-In from the Cold - Netflix, 28 January
+In from the Cold - Netflix, Available now

 The synopsis reads: "A single mother's life in suburban New Jersey is turned upside down when the FBI arrests her and forces her to make a choice: confront her long-buried past as a highly trained, bio-engineered Russian agent, and become an asset against Russia's underworld drug trade, and shadow war on U.S. elections—or put her family and the new life she has built at risk."